 Back at Cape Town, we rented a vehicle and drove to Franschoek in the center of wine country.
 The place is beautiful, upscale, and an exception to the ever-present poverty obvious in many areas of South Africa.
 The weather was perfect during our visit.
 Touristy but not crowded; many fine shops and restaurants; it reminded me of Aspen with its surrounding steep mountains.

-Next, we drove to Constantia where we stayed in our most outstanding accommodation.
+The Franschoek valley is full of vineyards, nurtured by water from the surrounding mountains.Next, we drove to Constantia where we stayed in our most outstanding accommodation.
 It had previously been an estate with extensive well-manicured grounds and an opulent central mansion.
 Of course, it has a pool with pool house, pond & stream, circular cobblestone driveway with a central fountain, 15-foot-high ceilings, huge bedrooms and baths.
 Security was high with a gate code needed, stone walls & electrified fences.
 The estate backs up to the east border of Table Mountain NP.
 Hiking paths and a cafe just for hikers were just outside the rear gate.

 Our room on the second story was huge; the bathroom was as big as a small hotel room.
 They only had a few rooms.
 Their reservations are non-refundable and need to be made far in advance.

 From this location we were able to drive to a penguin colony at Betty's Beach, 100 km. to the southeast and also explore the Cape of Good Hope peninsula.
-We had an exciting few moment at the Cape of Good Hope when we had to deal with a flat tire, failing electronics (beeping noise and could not lock or start the car), and were out of range of any cell phone signal.
+We had an exciting few moments at the Cape of Good Hope when we had to deal with a flat tire, failing electronics (beeping noise and could not lock or start the car), and were out of range of any cell phone signal.
 Fortunately, I was able to get the tire changed, the Mitsubishi vehicle eventually started, and we drove directly to the airport to exchange it for a different (Hundai) SUV.

 The drive to Betty's Beach.
 There was one stretch of sandy beach along our route, but mainly the road was carved into a steep mountainside.